Articles, Tent Bound

 • When people are ready to learn, they’ll seek out instruction.

-• I’ll do something in the appropriate venue.
-For example, I teach sea kayak safety to the club I’m involved with for free and I write plenty about sea kayak safety here.
+• I’ll teach safety in the appropriate venue.
+For example, I may teach sea kayak safety to the club I’m involved, and I’ll write about sea kayak safety here.

 • Cold water kills and no matter how you explain it to people, they don’t believe it.